saantiaguilera/android-api-http-requests/README.md

     @Nullable
     @Override
     //This is optional.
-You can override this if you need it (unless its mandatory like in a POST) public RequestBody getBody() {
+You can override this if you need it public RequestBody getBody() {
         return null;
     }